toomuchdesign/babel-timing/README.md

 [![Build status][ci-badge]][ci]

-Measure Babel compilation time file by file, plugin by plugin.
+Measure **Babel compilation time** file by file, plugin by plugin.
 [See screenshot](https://raw.githubusercontent.com/toomuchdesign/babel-timing/master/screenshot.png).

+Get some insights about Babel transpilation when your application or your tests take ages to build.

 **Note:** this tool is in **version 0**, any minor release might introduce breaking changes.